MMJGGR/Phase_3_Project/readme.md

 Our final model gernerally improves upon the baseline model and earlier iterations.

-Model Performance:

 **Accuracy Score: 91.67%**.
 This indicates that the model performs well overall.

 **Precision and Recall:**

-Precision for False (No Arrest): 0.97
+- Precision for False (No Arrest): 0.97
-Recall for False (No Arrest): 0.93
+- Recall for False (No Arrest): 0.93
-Precision for True (Arrest): 0.61
+- Precision for True (Arrest): 0.61
-Recall for True (Arrest): 0.81
+- Recall for True (Arrest): 0.81

 While the model has a high accuracy, this is mostly due to predicting situations where no arrest is made as signified by the high precision and recall for the False class.
 Its performance on predicting arrests (the minority class) reveals a trade-off: higher recall but lower precision.
 This means the model is good at identifying cases where an arrest is likely but might also incorrectly label some non-arrest cases as arrests.
 While we tried to reduce this trade-off, given the nature of the data, we cannot resolve it fully.
 This is an important consideration in the practical use of the model for future prediction.
 ### **c.
 EDA and Feature Engineering:**

-Our exploratory data analysis(EDA) highlighted some issues with missing values where some rows have blank values and others had been filled in with a placeholder value ('-').
+Our exploratory data analysis (EDA) highlighted some issues with missing values where some rows had blank values and others had been filled in with a placeholder value ('-').

 **Handling of missing values:**